Riding your bike in winter: stay warm, dry, and alive

 close-up of bicycle chain stay with cnc-machined element

 Layering around your core gets more sophisticated.
 In general, there may be three layers: baselayer, insulating layer, and elements-protection layer.
 The virtue of layers is that depending on the weather and intensity of your ride you can choose more or less warm garments, or skip (or even add) layers.
-Just remember that each next layer should be able to fit inside it all the previous ones, on the one hand, but be as snug as possible at that.
+Just remember that each next layer should be able to fit inside it all the previous ones, like nesting dolls, but be as snug as possible at that.

 The function of a baselayer is to move sweat away from the body.
 Thus, it should fit tight around your torso and arms and be made of hydroscopic material.
 The cheaper option is synthetics, but merino wool blends are way better in resisting odor — you can even use them more than once in a row without washing, as quality merino garments remain fresh after a single use.
 They may also add some warmth if the material is thicker, but that’s what the second layer is for.